 GM trucks and cars

-It seems most GM trucks like the 2014+ Chevy Silverado, and the GMC Sierra have this.
+It seems most GM trucks like the 2014+ Chevy Silverado, and the GMC Sierra have this (Of which, did you know the GMC Sierra is also one of the only trucks that can come with AWD?).
 Also the C7 Corvette has had some online reports of having this carpeted inner fender liner.

 Specifically I have seen that the Chrysler 300C has this, however I’m sure there are others.